-Particulars Security (In INR millions) Loans (In INR millions) Aggregate amount during the year Fellow subsidiaries Others 135.00 - - 395.59 Balance outstanding as at balance sheet date Fellow subsidiaries Others (including interest receivable of INR 29.74 millions) 2,115.20 - - 447.83
+Particulars Security (In INR miilions) Aggregate amount during the year Fellow Subsidiaries 135.00 Balance outstanding as at balance sheet date Fellow Subsidiaries 2301.30

-\As per the Companies Act, 2013
+As per the Companies Act, 2013

-Further, the Company has not provided guarantee or advance in the nature of loan to any party during the year.
+Further, the Company has not provided loans or guarantee or advance in the nature of loan to any party during the year.

-- (b) Based on the audit procedures carried on by us and as per the information and explanations given to us the Company has not made investment, or guarrantee to any other entities during the year.
-According to the information and explanations given to us and based on the audit procedures conducted by us, in our opinion the terms and conditions of the grant of loans provided or security given during the year are, prima facie, not prejudicial to the interest of the Company.
-Further, the Company has not grant any advance in the nature of loan to any party during the year. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in the case of loans given, in our opinion the repayment of principal and payment of interest has been stipulated and the repayments or receipts have been regular except for the following cases which are repayable on demand and the same are overdue for repayment and hence, the repayment is not regular:
+- (b) According to the information and explanations given to us and based on the audit procedures conducted by us, in our opinion the security given during the year is, prima facie, not prejudicial to the interest of the Company. - (c) According to the information and explanations given to us and on the basis of our examination of the records of the Company, in the following case of loan given, in our opinion there is no stipulation of schedule of repayment of principal and payment of interest.
+These loans are repayable on demand and the same are overdue for repayment and hence, the repayment is not regular: